telerik/kendo-ui-core/docs/framework/drawing/drawing-dom.md

 > * The PDF generator supports only TrueType fonts with Unicode mappings.
 > * In order for automatic font discovery to work, your CSS must reside on the same domain as the web page.
 > * Kendo UI bundles the DejaVu font family and will fall back to it for a few names, such as Times New Roman, Arial, or Courier, or generics, such as serif, sans-serif, or monospace, if no alternate fonts are specified.
 This is so that Unicode works by default.
 However, the layout problem will remain&mdash;the PDF output will be slightly different from the browser unless the exact same fonts are used.

-> See also our [font packing how-to](/framework/drawing/how-to/pack-fonts-for-export.html) for an alternate way to use fonts that does not require hosting them on the same domain, and also works when the page is loaded over `file://` URL-s.
+It is possible to use fonts without the necessity to host them on the same domain.
+For more information on this alternative approach which also works when the page is loaded over the `file://` URLs, refer to the article on how to [pack fonts for PDF export]({% slug howto_packfontsforpdfexport_drawingapi %}).

 ### Images in PDF